Password managers-security (ITSAP.30.025)

 • Avoid using the same password for multiple sites

-• Do not share your master password
+• Do not share your primary password

 • Have a plan to recover your passwords when your computer fails and you lose access to your password manager